Ian Cox

-Ian Gary Cox CM (born 25 March 1971) is a Trinidad and Tobago former professional footballer.
+Ian Gary Cox CM (born 25 March 1971) is a former professional footballer.
 Cox was most recently joint manager at Whitstable Town, a post he took up in November 2015.
-He was part of the Trinidad and Tobago national team's squad at the 2006 FIFA World Cup.
+Born in England, he represented the Trinidad and Tobago national team internationally, notably appearing at the 2006 FIFA World Cup.

-Playing career
+Club career

 Born in Croydon, England, Cox joined Crystal Palace from non-League side Carshalton Athletic for a fee of £40,000 in 1994.
 Opportunities were limited and he eventually joined AFC Bournemouth on a free transfer in 1996 having made just a handful of appearances for Crystal Palace.
 At Palace he scored his first professional goal in an FA Cup defeat to Port Vale in January 1996.

 He enjoyed a hugely successful spell at Bournemouth where he played alongside Rio Ferdinand, his no-nonsense playing style endeared himself to the fans in a playing spell that included over 170 league appearances.
 In February 2000 Cox joined Burnley for £500,000.
 He notched up over 100 appearances for the Championship side scoring five goals, before joining Gillingham on a free transfer, in the 2003–04 season.

 Predominantly a central defender, Cox can also play in midfield.

 On 28 March 2008, Cox was released by Gillingham and signed for Isthmian League Premier Division side and local rivals Maidstone United.
 Up until the turn of the year Cox was a permanent fixture in Maidstone's starting XI, playing a big part in what was one of the best defences in the league.
 However, in January 2009, Cox's work as a prison officer meant he could no longer commit himself to the club.
 He did not appear for the Stones in over four months, however he did return in April 2009 to make three more appearances before retiring from football at the end of the season.
 In August 2013, however, he came out of retirement to play for Whitstable Town, managed by former teammate Nicky Southall.